ludocode/pottery/include/pottery/lifecycle/README.md

 pottery_error_t init_copy(CONTEXT_TYPE context, REF_TYPE to, REF_TYPE from);
 ```

-Constructs and initializes an unconstructed element by copying the contents of an existing element.
+Constructs and initializes an unconstructed value by copying the contents of an existing value.

-The elements must be distinct.
-It is an error to pass the same element for both `to` and `from`.
+The values must be distinct.
+It is an error to pass the same value for both `to` and `from`.

-If this succeeds, POTTERY_OK is returned; otherwise the element is not initialized and must not be destroyed.
+If this succeeds, POTTERY_OK is returned; otherwise the value is not initialized and must not be destroyed.

 ```c
 pottery_error_t init_copy_bulk(CONTEXT_TYPE context, VALUE_TYPE* to, VALUE_TYPE* from, size_t n);
 ```

-Constructs and initializes a range of unconstructed elements by copying the contents of a non-overlapping range of existing elements.
+Constructs and initializes a range of unconstructed values by copying the contents of a non-overlapping range of existing values.

-The elements must be distinct.
-It is an error to pass overlapping ranges of elements.
+The values must be distinct.
+It is an error to pass overlapping ranges of values.

-If this succeeds, POTTERY_OK is returned; otherwise any successfully initialized elements in the destination array are destroyed, leaving the entire array uninitialized.
+If this succeeds, POTTERY_OK is returned; otherwise any successfully initialized values in the destination array are destroyed, leaving the entire array uninitialized.

 This requires that a `VALUE_TYPE` be defined.